Joshhhuaaa/EnhancedSCCTVersus/PatchNotes.md

 - Enhanced River Mall:
   - The Cam.
 Net. located in Central Post has been removed.
   - Hi-Fi cameras have been removed and the hacking panel has been replaced with the Hi-Fi curtains.
+  - The camera located in Parking Lifts neutralize time has been increased from 15 seconds to 30 seconds aligning it with the standard across other maps.
   - The Offices area has been reworked to allow for faster rotation and preventing Spies from jumping out the window.
   - The computer objective located in the Offices has been relocated to the adjoining room.
   - A new vent has been added on the Video Games side of the Spy Insertion Point.